Joseph J. Biernacki, DRE., PE

 Chemical reaction phenomena, kinetics, thermochemistry of reactions and reaction mechanisms.
 High temperature processing and biomass pyrolysis.
 Chemistry and physics of cement-based materials.
 Interdisciplinary, inquiry and team-based educational approaches in engineering education.

-Research Group and Projects
+Students, Research Group and Projects

 Graduate Research (ongoing)